MA (one year full-time or up to three years part-time)

 MA Creative Writing: Innovation and Experiment offers you the opportunity to develop your writing and to challenge your creative habits.
 You will be invited to:

 You will explore the role of theory in creative writing – engaging with fundamental issues that have influenced the development of innovative and experimental writing.
 You will be writing your own original work in a stimulating and supportive workshop environment and reflecting on how your social, political and gender positioning influences your creative production.

 A series of lecture and seminars on philosophical contributions to major questions surrounding contemporary writing:

 We will be reading the work of Freud, Marx, Derrida and others, examining how a wide variety of contemporary writers have explored these questions in creative practice including Charles Bernstein, Caroline Bergvall, David Eggers, Christine Brooke-Rose and many more.

-A series of workshops in which you share your own creative projects with fellow students and a writing tutor.
-Work will be submitted regularly in advance to the group and the tutor, who will make detailed preparation for the workshops including annotating students’ material.
+You will undertake a series of workshops in which you share your own creative projects with fellow students and a writing tutor.
+Work will be submitted regularly in advance to the group and the tutor, who will make detailed preparation for the workshops including annotated material.
 This workshop provides a context for an on-going creative exploration of how theoretical ideas can influence and inform creative practice.